-All textile products are allowed entry into Canada under open general permits where they are imported for personal use of the importer or as gifts or as a bona fide commercial sample and where their value does not exceed in most cases \$500.00.

-- See table on page 35.

-- 4. Individual import licensing for textile products is being used to implement bilaterally negotiated restraint arrangements under the MFA.
-In addition, it is used for import surveillance in order to fulfil Canada's obligations under the MFA and its bilateral obligations to those trading partners with whom restraints have been negotiated.
-General Canadian custom clearance is not yet fully computerized and in view of the significant number of ports of entry, the surveillance required could not be achieved without the licensing system.
+- 2. All textile products are allowed entry into Canada under open general permits where they are imported for personal use of the importer or as gifts or as a bona fide commercial sample and where their value does not exceed in most cases \$500.00. - 4.
+The licensing system is being used to implement restraint arrangements negotiated under the MFA to administer restraints imposed by Canada unilaterally according to Article 3 of the MFA, and for surveillance purposes in order to fulfil Canada's obligations under the MFA and its bilateral obligations to those trading partners with whom restraints have been negotiated.
+General Canadian customs clearance is not yet fully computerized and in view of the significant number of ports of entry, the surveillance required could not be achieved without the licensing system.

-- 5. See 5. p.27.

-6. NOTE: The administration of all bilateral arrangements is maintained in the exporting source.
-The Canadian import licensing system is therefore a back-to-back licensing system with that of the exporting sources.
+6. NOTE: Quantitative restrictions on textiles are established in accordance either with bilateral export restraint arrangements negotiated under the MFA or imposed unilaterally according to the MFA.
+In the case of bilaterally negotiated restraints, administration is maintained in the exporting source.
+For these agreements, the Canadian import licensing system is a back-to-back licensing system with that of the exporting sources.
 Canadian import permits are issued on a single shipment basis to the holders of valid export licences from the export authorities.